 Sensitive Information Policy

-Electronic Sensitive Information Policy Compliance Agreement Form Included for Easy Depolyment of Policy
+Electronic Sensitive Information Policy Compliance Agreement Form Included for Easy Deployment of Policy

-With identify theft and cyber attacks on the rise, you're facing new pressures to protect sensitive information.
-In fact, in 46 states have now passed data security laws that apply to companies that do business with residents of those states.
+With identify theft and cyberattacks on the rise, you're facing new pressures to protect sensitive information.
+In fact, in 46 states have passed data security laws that apply to companies that do business with residents of those states.
 These laws are designed to protect residents against identity theft by mandating security practices

 - Implementing an information security program